opentext/storyteller/docs/stl/syntax.md

 ## Lists

 A relatively frequent use-case is to create a bulleted or numbered list.
-STL definition provides an `stl:list` element for that purpose.
+STL definition provides an `stl:list` element and also several `-stl-list-` prefixed CSS properties for that purpose.

-The fact is that there is no *List* object implemented in *StoryTeller Document Model* (list definitions are internally represented as *ListStyleSpec* resources and referenced from individual paragraphs), but we believe that supporting more HTML-like list creation is more user-friendly than exposing the internal *StoryTeller* representation (such approach also simplifies a direct STL -> HTML conversion).
+The fact is that there is no *List* object implemented internally in *StoryTeller Document Model* (list definitions are internally represented as *ListStyleSpec* resources and referenced from individual paragraphs), but we believe that supporting more HTML-like list creation is more user-friendly than exposing the internal *StoryTeller* representation (a nice size-effect of such approach is that it also significantly simplifies a direct STL -> HTML conversion).

 It means that users can generally create an arbitrary hierarchy of nested `stl:list` elements (each element representing a definition of